carmenobied/Readme-Generator/README.md

 # Node.js and ES6+: Good README Generator

 ![Project license badge](https://img.shields.io/badge/license-MIT-brightgreen)

   # Description
   The goal was to create a command-line application that dynamically generates a README.md from a user's input.
 The application is invoked with the node index.js command.
-The user is prompted for their GitHub username and other information pertaining to t
+The user is prompted for their GitHub username and other information pertaining to to

+  Explore the app here: https://carmenobied.github.io/Readme-Generator/

   # Table of Contents